Agricultural Extension and Climate Change Communication

 Agricultural extension has evolved over the last 200 years from a system of top-down dissemination of information from experts to farmers to a more complex system, in which a diversity of knowledge producers and farmers work together to co-produce information.
 Following a detailed history of the evolution of extension in the United States, this article describes an example from the southeastern United States that illustrates how innovative institutional arrangements enable land-grant universities to actively engage farmers and extension agents as key partners in the knowledge generation process.
 A second U.S. example shows that private retailers are more influential than extension in influencing large-scale farmers’ farm management decisions in the midwestern United States.
 However, these private retailers trust extension as a source of climate change information and thus partnerships are important for extension.
 Nongovernmental organizations (NGOs) have been an important source of extension services for smallholder farmers across the world, and examples from the NGO CARE indicate that a participatory and facilitative approach works well for climate change communication.
 Collectively, these examples emphasize that the role of agricultural extension in climate change communication is essential in the context of both developed and developing countries and with both smallholder farmers and large-scale farmers.
 These case studies illustrate the effectiveness of a co-production approach, the importance of partners and donors, and the changing landscape of agricultural extension delivery.

 Since the 19th century, agricultural extension has helped farmers improve their profitability, minimize their environmental footprint, and feed their families and the world.
 While agriculture has always been a challenging profession, with farmers at the whim of government regulations, trade agreements, uncooperative weather, and changing consumer preferences, climate change arguably poses the greatest challenge yet.
 Agricultural extension has a critical role to play in helping farmers adapt to climate change.
-Consistent with other work in this arena, extension is broadly defined in this chapter and can be initiated by universities, government agencies, nongovernment or nonprofit agencies and the private sector.
+Consistent with other work in this arena, extension is broadly defined in this article and can be initiated by universities, government agencies, nongovernment or nonprofit agencies and the private sector.
 It is increasingly recognized that extension is pluralistic and extension services are often provided by numerous entities working cooperatively (Birner et al., 2006).
 This has led to some calls to rename agricultural extension as “agricultural advisory services” to be more inclusive than extension has been in the past (Birner et al., 2006, p.
 11).

 The basic purpose of extension is to relay “relevant and useful information” to adult populations (Jones & Garforth, 1997).
 Historically, this largely one-way dissemination of information from elite experts to the largely uneducated populace fulfilled important needs.
 However, as societies and issues evolved, it is now recognized that co-production between extension and farmers is a more effective means of producing actionable information (Jones & Garforth, 1997).